[toc]A little over a year ago, Gov. Andrew Cuomo celebrated National Giving Day by vetoing a bill designed to help charities.

 The Charitable Giving Act of 2017 explicitly allows for online raffles for charitable causes.
 A large part of the reason the bill happened is because charities want to take advantage of credit card donations.

-However, many critics dislike the idea of using a credit card to gamble online.
+However, many critics dislike the idea of using a credit card to gamble online in NY.
 Some of the more ardent opponents fear this makes the online gaming laws in New York too lax.

 One of the more outspoken critics is Manhattan Sen. Liz Krueger.
 She sounded all the alarm bells about this to the Buffalo Times.